helm/helm/docs/securing_installation.md

 --service-account=accountname
 ```

-This command will start Tiller with both strong authentication over gRPC, and a service account to which RBAC policies have been applied.
+This command will start Tiller with strong authentication over gRPC, release information stored in a Kubernetes Secret, and a service account to which RBAC policies have been applied.